 Program overview

-The Culinary Management program is designed to be completed in two years.
+The Culinary Management program at Algonquin College is designed to provide a comprehensive education over a two-year period.
 The program structure includes:

 • Hands-on training in world-class culinary labs